Germany: 2 killed in shooting near Kiel | DW | 19.05.2021

 The white SUV possibly belonging to the suspect was later seen in a Kiel neighborhood, approximately 12 kilometers (7 miles) south of Dänischenhagen.

-Police sealed off the neighborhood and are currently carrying out a search operation to locate the suspect, a police spokesperson told local media.
+Police sealed off parts of the neighborhood and are currently carrying out a search operation to locate the suspect, a police spokesperson told local media.

 According to police, there is currently no indication that the incident could be part of a mass shooting.